jphaugla/datastax-bank-techday/README.md

 Datastax Bank Techday
 ========================

-To create the schema, run the following
+To create the schema, run the following.
+Note:  if search is not enabled the create index will fail but since it is last step, it is ok to terminate job and cassandr schema will be in place.

 	mvn clean compile exec:java -Dexec.mainClass="com.datastax.demo.SchemaSetup" -DcontactPoints=localhost